 MathTV – high school level math teaching videos

 If your child has dyslexia, or difficulty with spelling, using an Orton-Gillingham spelling program is highly recommended.
-The programs below are not comprehensive solutions for spelling difficulties, but they are great reinforcements.
+The programs below are not comprehensive solutions for spelling difficulties, but they are great for repetitive practice, which is often necessary.
 If your child is having pervasive spelling difficulties, check out what works for spelling.

 Knowledge Adventure Spelling Games – Great site with the ability to select grade level and subject.
 Easy site to use.

 Homespellingwords.com – “Home Spelling Words provides an interesting mix of verbal and visual teaching that will help your child improve his or her spelling test scores.
 This program is fun and free.”